googollee/sorm/README.md

 - Code first, but not SQL first.
 - Type-safe, as much as possible.
 - No literal strings to build SQl, as less as possible.
+- No reflection in SQL building and running.

 # TODO